rsksmart/vc-json-schemas/README.md

 ## Drawbacks

-The schema specification is still a draft so we decided initially to
+Verifiable Credentials JSON Schema Specification is still a draft so we decided initially to
-- do not include cryptographic proof for these schemas
+- do not include cryptographic proof for these schemas - as it is not yet defined
-- do not publish them in a public ledger
+- do not publish them in a public ledger - as it may make this project unflexible to future changes